Mandatory Insurance and Waiver

 State law mandates that retroactive terminations are not available.
 The University must pay the applicable subscription charges for a member covered under the plan until the insurer receives the notice that the member is no longer eligible for coverage.
 This means that all waivers must be completed on time.
 If you do not waive coverage by the deadlines, you will be held responsible for all charges made by the carrier.
 There are no exceptions.

-For a waiver to be approved, the level of benefits provided to the student through a health insurance plan must be fully compliant with the Affordable Care Act (ACA).
+For a waiver to be approved, student coverage must be active no later than the first day of classes and the level of benefits provided to the student through a health insurance plan must be fully compliant with the Affordable Care Act (ACA).
 Coverage is considered comparable if it provides students with access to local providers and a range of services in the state of Maryland.
-Services include, but are not limited to, preventive and non-urgent care, emergency care, surgical care, inpatient and outpatient hospitalization, lab work, diagnostic X-rays, physical therapy and chiropractic care, prescription drugs, and mental health and substance abuse treatment.
+Services include but are not limited to, preventive and non-urgent care, emergency care, surgical care, inpatient and outpatient hospitalization, lab work, diagnostic X-rays, physical therapy and chiropractic care, prescription drugs, and mental health and substance abuse treatment.

 Students who waive the UMD Student Health Insurance Plan are solely responsible for all medical expenses and bills incurred.